Quick Guide

 You will be redirected to the Google sign-in page.
 Sign in with the Google account to export the Google Search Console data to Google Sheets.

 Hurray!!!
 You have successfully established a Google Search Console connection with Google Sheets.
+Let us now use this connection to website traffic data from Google Search Console to Google Sheets.

 Import data from Google Search Console to Google Sheets